skip to Main Content

 Types of Cupping

-There are two types of cupping therapy: wet and dry.
-Wet cupping therapy involves puncturing the skin with an acupuncture needle before placing the cup.
-Dry cupping therapy does not use needles but still uses suction to pull the skin into the cup.
+There are two types of cupping: wet and dry.
+Wet cupping involves puncturing the skin with an acupuncture needle before placing the cup.
+Dry cupping does not use needles but still uses suction to pull the skin into the cup.

 How Cupping Therapy Works